 Teaching Ideas has been providing free lesson ideas and educational resources since 1998, and this would not have been possible without the support of advertising.
 Adverts on our site are provided by the following services:

 |Amazon.co.uk||Links to various products listed on Amazon.co.uk are available on Teaching Ideas.
 We receive a small commission if visitors then go on to purchase products from Amazon.||Privacy Notice|

 Some advertisers use behavioural advertising practices which are based on internet browsing activity, delivering adverts to web users which reflect their interests.
 You can find out more at Your Online Choices and opt in / out of these practices here.

 It is also possible to opt-out of behavioural advertising using tools provided by the National Advertising Initiative and the Digital Advertising Alliance.
 Their tools can be found here:

 3) Embedded resources

-A number of the resources on Teaching Ideas may be embedded, with permission, from other third party services.
-Each of these services have their own pages giving information about privacy and cookies (i.e. Google Docs, Youtube, Vimeo and Slideshare).
+A number of the resources on Teaching Ideas may be embedded, with permission, from other third-party services.
+Each of these services has their own pages giving information about privacy and cookies (i.e. Google Docs, Youtube, Vimeo and Slideshare).

 We have pages / accounts on a number of popular social networks.
 We use these to share ideas, resources and links with our followers.
 These pages are hosted on the social networks, so visitors will not receive cookies unless they visit the sites of each social network.
 However, useful links about each social network is provided below for our visitors’ information: